wwarner/emacs-native-dockerfiles/README.md

 needed for syntax highlighting, auto-completion and code formatting.

-For Go, `gopls` is installed for the language server, `gofumpt` for code formatting and `dlv` for source level debugging.
+For Go, `gopls` is the language server, `gofumpt` for code formatting and `dlv` for source level debugging.

 For Python, a virtual environment is installed and `pyright` is used for the language server.